6 Modern Holiday Cocktails

-These 6 Modern Day Holiday Cocktails will take you all the way from first frost to Auld Lang Syne.
+These six modern holiday cocktails will take you all the way from the first frost to Auld Lang Syne.

 There is something endlessly romantic and satisfying about hot mulled wine.
 It tastes of nostalgic Christmases at home and of warm winter memories spent by the fire.

-Before you keep scrolling, before I had my first delectable sip of mulled wine, I had the same thoughts you're probably thinking.
+Before I had my first delectable sip of mulled wine, I had the same thoughts you're probably having.
 "Hot...wine?
 With cinnamon?
 I'm not sure..."
-But, speaking from the other side, I'm sure now.
+But speaking from the other side, I'm sure now.

-I have a lovely memory of late November, just days after Thanksgiving in Brussels.
-There was a Christmas market that took over one of the main squares in the downtown and numerous vendors were set up in little wooden booths selling their wares and Christmas gifts.
-Mulled wine was being served in little to-go cups and we cupped our hands around the paper cups to keep warm as well I remember the chocolate shops, the lights, the cheer, and the mulled wine.
-Oh Belgium.
+I have a lovely memory of late November, just days after Thanksgiving in Brussels, Belgium.
+There was a Christmas market that took over one of the main squares and numerous vendors were set up in little wooden booths selling their wares and Christmas gifts.
+Mulled wine was being served in little to-go cups and we cupped our hands around the paper cups to keep warm.

 I'm telling ya, this is a tradition worth starting.
 It made it through the Middle Ages just to make it to you.
 Get you some.

-Ohhh Peppermint Schnapps, how I love you.
+Oh Peppermint Schnapps, how I love you.
 So very simple and so very satisfying.
-I want the whole world to turn their attention to this majestic beast, the delicious, oh so tasty drink I like to call Hot Cocoa and Schnapps.
+I want the whole world to turn their attention to this majestic beast, the delicious, oh-so-tasty drink I like to call Hot Cocoa and Schnapps.

 Flying down the slopes?
-Sure, keep a little nip of peppermint schnapps with you to do the trick.
+Sure, keep a little nip of peppermint schnapps with you to keep you warm.
 But if you're back in your ski lodge or tucked cozily into a blanket on your couch, bust out the hot chocolate first and thank me later.
 I'd go so far as to call this a potential breakfast drink.
 That's right.
 Breakfast.
 Sure, you can get fancy with the hot chocolate you use, but know that the most basic sorts are some of the best I've had.
-Try this recipe from.

-Oh, you mean the quintessential modern day cocktail is also a modern HOLIDAY cocktail??
-Oh fo sho.
-Just add cranberries, of course.
-Or a splash of apple cider and a cinnamon stick.
+You mean the quintessential modern-day cocktail is also a modern HOLIDAY cocktail??
+Oh, fo sho.
+Just add cranberries, of course, plus apple cider and a cinnamon stick.

-Mules are so versatile and should really be considered for any occasion, the holidays included.
-They really shine when they are served in copper mugs, and have many delightful twists they can take.
-Serve cold in traditional copper Moscow Mule Mugs.
+Mules are so varied and should really be considered for any occasion, the holidays included.
+They really shine when they are served in copper mugs and have many delightful variations.

 Medieval times weren't all plagues and famines.
 They also had fun traditions like Wassailing, a Christmastide drinking ritual that toasted the good fortune of the next year's apple harvest.
-Turns out it's just fancy pants hot cider and spiced rum with OJ and spices tossed in.
+They celebrated, in part, by drinking Wassil, a fancy pants hot cider and spiced rum with OJ and spices tossed in.

-Alright, everyone must have heard of a guy named Harry Potter, and his favorite beverage, the Butterbeer.
-Perfect for family holidays and oh so versiatile (warm, cold, alcoholic), Butterbeer has made it to the modern lineup of beverages that give us warm fuzzy holiday feelings unlike any other.
+Everyone must have heard of a guy named Harry Potter and his favorite beverage, the Butterbeer.
+Perfect for family holidays and oh-so-versatile (warm, cold, alcoholic), Butterbeer has made it to the lineup of modern holiday cocktails that give us warm fuzzy holiday feelings.

 Now of course, like all the best tidbits of the wizarding world, J.K.
-Rowling left a few things a little vague, including the exact brick wall that is the entrance to Diagon Alley as well as the recipe for Butterbeer.
-This is one of my favorites, as it includes actual beer and butterscotch, and is stupid simple.
+Rowling left a few things a little vague, such as the exact brick wall that is the entrance to Diagon Alley, as well as the recipe for Butterbeer.
+One of my favorites includes actual beer and butterscotch and is incredibly simple to make.

 In my early barhopping days I fell so much in love with the ubiquitous champagne cocktail.
-Pretty, bubbly, and helped me pretend I was fancy, the champagne cocktail is what dreams are made of (for a 22-year-old girl at least).
-I still love the taste and the tingle and everything about these drinks.
+Pretty, bubbly, and made me feel fancy, the champagne cocktail is what dreams are made of when you're a 22-year-old girl.
+I still love the taste, the tingle, and everything about these drinks.

-Check out this lovely, tasty and delicate recipe here.
-Mixed with St. Germaine, and Elderflower liquor, these champagne cocktails are best served 15 minutes before the stroke of midnight on New Year's Eve, or any other night when you're just celebrating life.
+One of my favorite sorts of champagne cocktail is mixed with St. Germaine, an elderflower liqueur.
+These champagne cocktails are best served 15 minutes before the stroke of midnight on New Year's Eve, or any night you're celebrating life.